jmi0/PeerChat/README.md

-## p2p-chat
+# p2p-chat

-### A peer to peer chat application developed using TypeScript, React, PeerJS, Material-UI
+### A highly portable peer to peer chat application with end to end encryption relying on client side persistence.

+---

+Developed using TypeScript, React, Redux, PeerJS, Dexie, Material-UI